 24th of March: Over a thousand Montenegrin citizens returned back to the country after its borders were closed due to the Covid-19 outbreak.

-29th of March: The second COVID-19 death has been confirmed.
+29th to 30th of March: The second COVID-19 death has been confirmed.
 Although positive on pneumonia caused by corona virus, th 79-years-old patient died of cardiac complications.

 1st to 4th of April: Although Montenegro hasn’t yet imposted a state of the emergency, the government has introduced the curfew hours from 7pm until 5am on weekdays and, during the weekends, the lockdown will be extended from Saturday at 1pm until Monday at 5am.
 People are concerned about the high number of medical workers being self-isolated due to the lack of protection.